-The Bliss team is always happy to take on any challenge, so when it was suggested that we go in search to understand how to enjoy massages in Saigon we were happy to oblige!
-We traveled around the sensory world of spas and compiled a rundown on the best advises given by masseuses working in Ho Chi Minh City.
+We’re always up for a challenge, so when it was suggested that we go in search of understanding how to enjoy massages in Saigon, we gladly explored the sensory world of spas and compiled a list of the best tips given by masseuses in Ho Chi Minh City.

 Evening or morning?

 Some people feel energized after a massage and thus prefer to receive it early in the day, whereas others prefer to go in the evening to relieve stress and experience a deep restful sleep.
 Think about what makes sense to you before you go, and trust your instincts.